1960s in Hong Kong: Law and order

 The first disturbance in the 1960s was the Hong Kong 1966 riots over the rising fares of the Star Ferry.
 A petition was created with 20,000 signatures in protest against any increases in transportation costs.
 The result led to the arrest of 1,800 people, but the end came swiftly.

-Other riots include the Hong Kong 1967 riots which began when internal conflict within the Communist party in China resulted in the Cultural Revolution.
+Other riots include the Hong Kong 1967 riots which began when internal conflict within the Chinese Communist Party resulted in the Cultural Revolution.
 Pro-communist leftists in Hong Kong challenged British rule.
 Demonstrations were held, the red guards would take shape in Hong Kong carrying Quotations from Chairman Mao Zedong in their left hands shouting communist slogans.
 The People's Daily in Beijing ran editorials supporting the leftist struggle.
 Rumors spread that China was preparing to take over the colony.
 Political tension soared.
 The riots only came to an end in December 1967 when Chinese Premier Zhou Enlai ordered the leftist groups in Hong Kong to stop.
 After the riot, the government made an effort to clean up any existing communist networks.
 The radio host Lam Bun was also murdered.